-Texas Takes Aim At Surprise Medical Bills In Bipartisan Proposal
+Texas Sharpens Aim At Surprise Medical Bills In Bipartisan Proposal

 "Texas will send a loud and clear signal to D.C. that similar consumer protections need to be passed at the federal level," Hancock said.
 "Until then, Texas ... [is] committed to doing something about it."

-U.S. Rep. Lloyd Doggett, a Democrat who represents Austin in Congress, said he's encouraged by Texas' efforts, but called federal protections "essential."
+U.S. Rep. Lloyd Doggett, a Democrat who represents Austin in Congress, said he is encouraged by Texas' efforts but called federal protections "essential."

 "Only approval in Congress of legislation like my End Surprise Billing Act can both protect those who work for large employers with self-funded, federally regulated ERISA plans and assure that patients across America are not forced to pay the price for conflicts between insurers and health care providers," Doggett said in a written statement.

 This story is part of NPR's reporting partnership with KUT and Kaiser Health News, an editorially independent news service of the Kaiser Family Foundation.
-You can follow Ashley Lopez on Twitter: @AshLopezRadio.
+You can follow Ashley Lopez on Twitter: @AshLopezRadio